 Here's my setup:

 My native language as an Austrian is German, and I have the OS and most of the software I use set to German.
 Yet there are some things I prefer having set to English.
 One of them is the Terminal, or rather the shell environment.
-There's not much more hilarious and cringe than git's german translations.
-No offense, they are certainly well intended and correct, it's just me.

 There are two settings needed to have the Terminal and anything inside of it use the English locale.
 First thing is to uncheck one checkbox in the terminal profile settings: